zuozhenggh/learning-library/analytics-library/adw-oac/lab1/lab1.md

 ![Autonomous Databases](./images/adb_banner2.png)

+## Introduction

-This lab walks you through the steps to get started using the **Oracle Autonomous Data Warehouse Database (ADW)**.
+This workshop walks you through the steps to get started using the **Oracle Autonomous Data Warehouse Database (ADW)**.
 You will provision a new database in just few minutes.

 Oracle Autonomous Databases have the following characteristics: